The never-ending experiment… (part 4)

 “...you may surely eat of every tree of the garden, but of the tree of the knowledge of good and evil you shall not eat, for in the day that you eat of it you shall surely die” (Genesis 2:16-17).

-God then acknowledged it wasn’t good for the man to be alone, and thus he needed a suitable helper.
-But before that helper was formed, God brought the animals to Adam to see what he would call them.
-Even with naming the animals, God gave man the responsibility, but because of his perfect relationship and connection with God, Adam intimately knew exactly what to call them.
+God then acknowledged it wasn’t good for the man to be alone, and thus needed a suitable helper.
+But before that helper was formed, God brought every living creature that He has formed out of the ground to Adam to see what he would call them.
+Because of Adam’s perfect relationship and connection with God, Adam intimately knew exactly what to call them.

 Yet, among all the creatures, there was no living creature found suitable to him.
 So God put the man in a deep sleep, took one of his ribs, and using that rib, He formed the woman.
 Under God’s authority, the man and the woman became one—perfectly aligned with each other.

-From the very time of creation, God’s plan has been that the whole earth would be populated by those who know Him, who are internally aligned, and who serve wisely as His representatives, glorifying Him.
-This is the original blueprint of how we were meant to function.
+From the very time of creation, God has intended for the whole earth to be populated by those who know Him, who are internally aligned, and who serve wisely as His representatives, glorifying Him.

 Morgan